Always Keep These in Your Home For Good Luck

 The colour red appears in several cultures in connection with good fortune.
 The Chinese bring in the new year with traditional red outfits and red envelopes containing money.
-In India, many brides where the colour red on their wedding day as a symbol of purity and prosperity.
+In India, many brides wear the colour red on their wedding day as a symbol of purity and prosperity.
 Placing a red vase, wall hanging, or rug somewhere in your home may increase your luck.

 The Hamsa hand is a symbol important to Islamic and Jewish history, culture and religion.
 It is meant to be a kind of protective amulet, and many people wear the Hamsa today as jewelry.
 Some stories point to biblical figures as wielders of the hamsa, while others say it is a way to protect against the Evil Eye.

 “Shwein gehabt!”
 That’s what you would say if you were German and you just won the lottery.
 It’s an expression of good luck, but it literally translates into “got pig” in English.
-Unlike other symbols on this list, pigs are symbols of good fortune for a historical reason, not a religious one: In Europe in the Middle Ages, a person had to be wealthy to own and maintain many pigs.
+Unlike other symbols on this list, pigs are considered lucky things for a historical reason, not a religious one: In Europe in the Middle Ages, a person had to be wealthy to own and maintain many pigs.

 Some people keep pictures of their kids in their wallets.
 Some Europeans, however, keep carp scales in their billfolds.
-According to U.S. News & World Report, carp is an essential part of Christmas traditions in countries such as Poland and Austria.
+According to U.S. News & World Report, carp is an essential part of Christmas traditions in countries such as Poland, Austria and Slovakia.
 After the carp is eaten, those who ate the meal keep a few of the fish scales with them to promote good fortune.
 (If you don’t want to hang on to actual carp scales, you could probably just place a carp figurine in your home.)